jhogue/Grey-Matter/README.md

 $ bundle install
 ```

-+Note: you may need to run the installers using the $ sudo command depending on the permissions of your computer.
++Note: you may need to run the installers using the `$ sudo` command depending on the permissions of your computer.

 ### Install Bourbon and Neat
-Navigate to the _sass/libraries folder, then run:
+Navigate to the `_sass/oomph-scaffold/vendor` folder, then run:

 ```
 $ bourbon install